Date:October 1st, 2019

 Mars2020, NASA’s next Mars Rover inherited a majority of Mars Science Laboratory (MSL)’s Flight hardware and software.
 It also inherited the technical baseline described in disparate presentations, spreadsheets, document repositories, emails, and intelligent minds that have long left the project.

 An Overview by the SMSWG Model-based thinking and related approaches are essential in the modern engineering environments to remain competitive.
-To properly implement these approaches properly, a fundamental understanding its definition; the composition of the related ecosystem; and the
+To properly implement these approaches, a fundamental understanding its definition; the composition of the related ecosystem; and the requirements to

 The Fawcett Center